NCH-Motion-Laboratory/gaitutils/docs/techdoc.rst

 From this force, various kinetic values can be computed, such as the moment at the knee joint.

-Nexus stores forceplate contact information in the Eclipse database.
-However for each plate, only the context (right, left or invalid) is stored.
-Nexus does not e.g. store the frames where the contacts occur.
+Nexus stores forceplate contact information in the Eclipse database (see below).
+However for each plate, only the context (Right, Left or Invalid) is stored.
+Nexus does not e.g. store the frames where the forceplate contacts occur.
 Thus, we have to detect them ourselves.

-“Valid” forceplate contact means that 1) the foot is completely inside the forceplate area and 2) the contralateral foot does not contact the same plate during the cycle (which would be a "double contact" and invalidate the force data).
+“Valid” forceplate contact means that 1) the foot is completely inside the forceplate area and 2) the contralateral foot does not contact the same plate during the gait cycle (which would be a "double contact" and invalidate the force data).
 In gaitutils, the foot is modelled as a simple triangle.
 The vertices of the triangle are estimated from marker data.
 The position of the heel marker is used as the heel vertex.
 For the other two vertices ("big toe" and "little toe") there are no markers available.
 Thus, the code attempts to estimate their positions.
 If explicit information about foot length is available, the accuracy will be improved.
 Foot length can be supplied as an extra model parameter in Nexus (``RightFootLen`` and ``LeftFootLen``).

 Creation of Trial objects